Gladstone Park’s “M” Streets

 After Chicago gobbled up outlying villages north, west, and south of the city in a grand annexation of 125 square miles and 225,000 people in 1889, it found itself with a mess of roadways with duplicate names, houses with the same numbers, and no systematic pattern with which to organize its streets, according to the Electronic Encyclopedia of Chicago.

-After two decades of confusion, itinerant Urban Planner Edward P. Brennan stepped in with the proposal for a uniform numbering and naming plan that, in sensible Midwestern fashion, registered both road direction and distance.
-Part of the 1909 Plan of Chicago, the initiative is variously known as “the Burnham and Brennan Plan” or just “the Burnham Plan” for Edward P. Burnham’s contributions to it.
+After two decades of confusion, itinerant Urban Planner Edward P. Brennan stepped in with the proposal for a uniform numbering and naming scheme that, in sensible Midwestern fashion, registered both road direction and distance.
+Part of the 1909 Plan of Chicago, the initiative is variously known as “the Burnham and Brennan Plan” or just “the Burnham Plan” for Edward P. Burnham’s more prominent contributions to it.
 The idea was to simplify the hodgepodge of identical and conflicting street names and house numbers, as well as to set up a process for giving names to new roads.
 What made the plan unique was its alphabetical road naming scheme for north/south streets starting with “A” at Lake Michigan and traveling west with successive letters.

 Because most of the area around Gladstone Park developed after the Plan of Chicago was put into effect, the neighborhood was profoundly affected by the new road organizational guidelines.